Here are six container gardening ideas you need to know, understand and practice in your own garden if you want your garden to look like these.

 Now that we’ve got those two issues cleared up, here are the critical details.

-Marketers sell plants labelled “container plant” but the actual needs of the plant don’t change.
+Marketers sell plants labeled “container plant” but the actual needs of the plant don’t change.
 It’s all marketing.

 What Kind of Container Do I Need?